 Our leaders hold current wilderness first aid certificates and have experience of dealing with remote river related medical conditions.

-We will take a maximum of 6 paddlers on each trip, although the number may well be less than this.
-With every 3 paddlers we have on the trip, we’ll have a highly experienced Gene17kayaking Teacher/Guide.
+We will take a maximum of 4 paddlers on each course, although the number may well be less than this.
+With every 4 paddlers we have on the course, we’ll have a highly experienced Gene17kayaking Teacher/Guide.